Analysis | Joe Biden’s background presidency

 After four years of President Donald Trump dominating the country’s attention — often through sheer force of will — Biden was promising something much more chill.
 Just a president presidenting away in Washington, not one focused on how well his latest tweet was doing or what Fox News panelists were saying.

 So far, that’s what Biden has delivered.
 His presence in public is traditional to the point of anesthetic.
 His tweets have the sanitized gleam of a McDonald’s ad.
-He reintroduced the presidential weekly address but you’d be forgiven for not noticing.
+He reintroduced the presidential weekly address but you would be forgiven for not noticing.

-That approach stands out in contrast to the first 50 days of Trump’s presidency, certainly.
-By that point, Trump had already set about implementing many of the more controversial policies of his administration: shutting down travel from predominantly Muslim countries (spurring massive protests), overhauling the federal bureaucracy, lashing out at federal law enforcement and targeting the Affordable Care Act.
+That approach stands in contrast to the first 50 days of Trump’s presidency, certainly.
+By that point, Trump had set about implementing many of the more controversial policies of his administration: shutting down travel from predominantly Muslim countries (spurring massive protests), overhauling the federal bureaucracy, lashing out at federal law enforcement and targeting the Affordable Care Act.
 He was a constant presence, tweeting incessantly and dominating cable-news coverage in a way that Biden hasn’t.
 (The CNN spike for Biden is a function of the town hall with Biden the network aired in mid-February.)

 Trump’s insistence on occupying the spotlight hasn’t waned since he left office.
-Blocked from social media after the attack on the U.S. Capitol in January, his post-presidential office has shifted to releasing formal statements which capture the tone and substance that were central to his tweets.
+Blocked from social media after the attack on the U.S. Capitol in January, his post-presidential office has shifted to releasing formal statements that capture the tone and substance that were central to his tweets.
 Biden, meanwhile, is happy to stay out of the limelight as often as possible.

 One result is that Biden, unlike his predecessors over the past century, hasn’t yet held a formal news conference.
 This has been looped into long-standing allegations about Biden’s mental acuity by his political opponents and conservative media, a suggestion that Biden isn’t capable of handling reporters’ questions.
-Biden has repeatedly shown such allegations to be unfounded over the past year, but it is certainly the case that he’s prone to verbal stumbles and overstatements which threaten to make him the focus of public attention.
+Biden has repeatedly shown such allegations to be unfounded over the past year, but it is certainly the case that he’s prone to verbal stumbles and overstatements that threaten to make him the focus of public attention.
 This is a risk that comes with the job, and the public deserves to have their leaders interrogated by reporters, but it’s obvious why his team sees the prospect as lose-lose.

 Consider public approval polling, as collected by FiveThirtyEight.
 The recent trend has been for incoming presidents to have more modest approval ratings than were seen in the past — and substantially higher disapproval.